R/binary-calibration.R

 for each variable, it contains an estimate + confidence interval across a range

 of probabilities (in equal steps).
-The plot_
+The plot_ methods return a ggplot2

-object showing either the calibration curve or the difference between the calibration curve and perfect calibration (the diagonal)
+object showing either the calibration curve or the difference between

-When type = "calibrationband"
+When type = "calibrationband" the intervals

-are around the observed calibration using calibrationband::calibration_bands()
+are around the estimated calibration using calibrationband::calibration_bands()

---- in our experience the calibrationband
+— in our experience the calibrationband

-method has less sensitivity to detect miscalibration.
+method has less sensitivity to detect miscalibration, but they require